ChrisHobday/FasterProjectMAppImage/README.md

 2) Launch AppImage (./FasterProjectPlus-VERSION.AppImage)

 ## Dolphin configuration steps
-1) In Config>Paths add the "ISO Directory" that has the P+ ELF file
+1) In Config>Paths add the "ISO Directory" that has the P+ ELF files
 2) In Config>Paths set the "Default ISO" to the brawl ISO file
 3) In Config>Paths set the "SD Card Path" to the P+ SD Card file